wayneheller/practicalmachinelearning/index.md

 A requirement of this project is a discussion of cross validation methods used.
 The default method of bootstrapped sampling built into the caret package provided very high accuracy so it was sufficient for this purpose.
 Had I not run out of time, I would have experimented with changing the defaults to better understand the impact.

 ## CONCLUSION
-1) Aggregating the sensor data by num_window produced a model with greater accuracy on the testing dataset and less computational intensity than using the full dataset of measurements; however, the results on the validation dataset were poor, indicating overfitting of the model to the training data.
+1) Aggregating the sensor data by num_window produced a model with greater accuracy on the testing dataset and less computational intensity than using the full dataset of measurements; however, the results on the validation dataset were less accurate (80% compared to 100%), indicating overfitting of the model to the training data.
 One indication of this overfitting is in the OOB Error Rates for the Random Forrest models.
-For the non-aggregated model OOB error is 0.87% and for the aggregated data OOB error rate is 11.77%
+For the non-aggregated model OOB error is 0.83% and for the aggregated data OOB error rate is 11.33%

 2) The Random Forest and Gradient Boosting approaches yeilded high accuracy in comparison to the classification tree approach.